Bhaney44/ChainLinkHackathonSpring2022/README.md

 How do we create an interchain protocol between the Ethereum and Algorand blockchains?

 # Solution
 Use Chainlink to create an Algorand and Ethererum converter.
+The converter will allow interoperability between the two blockchains.

 # Team
 - Samuel Tosin [@Samuellyworld](https://github.com/samuellyworld)